 Some environmental conditions cause whale beachings.
 These reasons range from water topography to climate change and pollution.
 Marine biologists found that climate change is one of the biggest causes of whale beaching.
 It affects these marine mammals by increasing the ocean's temperature levels and its acidification, a reduction in the pH levels of oceans due to the consumption of carbon dioxide.

 Climate change affects some members of the whale species, like bottlenecks and pilot whales.
-Due to climate change, their prey migrates toward areas dangerous for pilot whales.
+Due to global warming, their prey migrates toward areas dangerous for pilot whales.
 In their feeding pursuits, the difference in tides often traps them.

 Pilot whales are social animals that move together in a large pod.
 So, if one member of the pod gets stranded, the rest will follow suit resulting in mass strandings.
 The BBC reported the most recent mass stranding that occurred in March 2022 in New Zealand, where up to 31 pilot whales lost their lives.
 As the climate conditions worsen, the number of stranded whales will increase.